Random vectors in the presence of a single big jump: Abstract

 \section{Abstract}

-The multidimensional distributions with heavy tails attracted recently the attention of several papers on Applied Probability.
-However, the most of the works of the last decades are focused on multivariate regular variation, while the rest of the heavy-tailed distribution classes were not studied extensively.
-About the multivariate subexponentiality we can find several approximations, but none of them get established widely.
-Having in mind the single big jump and further the multivariate subexponentiality suggested by Samorodnitsky and Sun (2016), we introduce the multivariate long, dominatedly and constistently varying distribution classes.
-We examine the closure properties of these classes with respect to product convolution, to scale mixture and convolution of random vectors.
-Especially in the class of multivariate subexponential and dominatedly varying distributions we provide the asymptotic behavior of the random vector and its normalized L\'{e}vy measure, through their linear combination, that leads to their characterization.
-Furthermore, we study the single big jump in finite and in random sums of random vectors, permitting some dependence structures, which contain the independence as special case.
-Finally, we present an application on the asymptotic evaluation of the present value of the total claims in a risk model, with common Poisson counting process, general financial factors and independent, identically distributed claims, with common multivariate subexponential distribution.
+Multidimensional distributions with heavy tails have recently attracted the attention of several papers on Applied Probability.
+About multivariate subexponentiality we can find several approximations, but none of them have been widely established.
+Having in mind the single big jump principle, and further the multivariate subexponentiality suggested by Samorodnitsky and Sun (2016), we introduce the multivariate long, dominatedly and consistently varying distribution classes.
+We examine the closure properties of these classes with respect to the product convolution, the scale mixture and the convolution of multivariate distributions.
+Additionally, for two distributions from the class of multivariate long tailed distributions, we provide necessary and sufficient conditions in order their convolution to belong to the class of multivariate subexponential distributions.
+Furthermore, we study the multivariate, linear, single big jump principle in finite and in random sums of random vectors, permitting some dependence structures, which contain the independence as a special case.
+Finally, we present an application on the asymptotic behavior of the entrance probability of the discounted aggregate claims into some rare sets, in a risk model, with a common Poisson counting process, financial factors and independent, identically distributed claims, with common multivariate subexponential distribution.